-Released in 2002, Ben Clark (Byron Taylor), after moving to a new location, with his Family, he becomes best of friends with his elderly neighbour, “,Milner” (Robert Davi) who is a well accomplished magician.
-In the evolving relationship, Ben pleads to be instructed in the art of magic to which Milner was initially reluctant to on recognizing a mysterious scar on Ben`s face.
+Released in 2002, Ben Clark (Byron Taylor), after moving to a new location with his Family, he becomes best of friends with his elderly neighbour, Milner (Robert Davi) who is a well-accomplished magician.
+In the evolving relationship, Ben pleads to be instructed in the art of magic to which Milner was initially reluctant to do on recognizing a mysterious scar on Ben’s face.
 Milner’s decision was however overturned with Ben’s persistence and his natural talent for magic. (…and the rest of what happens is recorded in the DVD).

 7. The Road to Mecca

-The Road to Mecca is in a documentary that is half-travelogue and half-biography and relays about the remarkable journey of an Austrian Jew who becomes most influential Muslims of the 20th Century.
-In 1900, a baby was born in Ukraine to a very strict and religious parents.
+The Road to Mecca is a documentary that is half-travelogue and half-biography and relays about the remarkable journey of an Austrian Jew who becomes most influential Muslim of the 20th Century.
+In 1900, a baby was born in Ukraine to very strict and religious parents.
 Years after, he embarked on a journey to the Middle East.
 It would be later recalled that this is the journey that would change the course of modern history.
-He converted to Islam and eventually becomes one of the Saudi Arabian King’s advisor and later one of the main influencers in the formation of Pakistan, serve as a UN advisor, and influenced the translation of Quoran into English.
+He converted to Islam and eventually becomes one of the Saudi Arabian King’s advisor and later one of the main influencers in the formation of Pakistan, served as a UN advisor, and influenced the translation of Quoran into English.

 A South African Movie in which the underground life of Johannesburg, becomes revealed in the life of a teenage township tsotsi (thug) in Soweto.
 Within a 6-day rampage, hell was let loose with cases of robbery, violence, car theft and murder.
 Tsotsi won the 2006 Oscar award for best foreign language film.
-Tsotsi irected by Gavin Hoodin
+It was directed by Gavin Hoodin.

 5. District 9